FEMA's mission: Helping people before, during, and after disasters.

 Appointed by the President upon the declaration of a major disaster or emergency, Federal Coordinating Officers (FCOs) manage federal resource support activities in accordance with the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

 FEMA Region III is organized into divisions, including multiple branches and other offices and programs which work together to support regional priorities and our states and key partners.
-To learn more about each division, click below:

 The Region III Response Division coordinates and provides federal disaster response capabilities to state, tribal, and local governments to support life-saving and life sustaining capabilities during a federally declared disaster.